sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="wifi-allowwifi"></a>**Wifi/AllowWiFi**
-<p style="margin-left: 20px">Allow or disallow Wi-Fi connection.
+<p style="margin-left: 20px">Allow or disallow WiFi connection.

 <p style="margin-left: 20px">The following list shows the supported values:

--   0 – Wi-Fi connection is not allowed.
+-   0 – WiFi connection is not allowed.
--   1 (default) – Wi-Fi connection is allowed.
+-   1 (default) – WiFi connection is allowed.

 <p style="margin-left: 20px">Most restricted value is 0.

 <a href="" id="wifi-allowwifidirect"></a>**Wifi/AllowWiFiDirect**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allow WiFi Direct connection..

+- 0 - WiFi Direct connection is not allowed.
+- 1 - WiFi Direct connection is allowed.

 <a href="" id="wifi-allowwifihotspotreporting"></a>**WiFi/AllowWiFiHotSpotReporting**
 <p style="margin-left: 20px">This policy has been deprecated.